gcrossie/ski-trip-planner/README.md

 - SQLAlchemy
 - SQLite

-The backend receives the form data from React, loads the trained machine learning model and returns the predicted price.
+The backend receives the data from the frontend, sends it through the trained model and returns the prediction.

 ---

 ## Application Features

-The web application allows the user to:
+The application can:

-- Enter ski resort characteristics
 - Estimate an adult day pass price
 - Validate incorrect input values
 - Save predicted ski trips
-- View saved trips
+- Show saved trips
 - Delete saved trips

 ---